4 Bank Forecasts for the British Pound in 2020

 - The UK economy slows down and inflation only slowly and gradually picks up, increasing the chance of interest rate cuts

 - A Brexit deal isn't met, worries escalate, devaluing the British Pound against other currencies

-- The US economy picks up, US political risks ease, and the Federal Reserve (central bank) increases interest rates, supporting the USD
+- The US economy picks up as coronavirus is controlled, US economic stimulus works and the Federal Reserve (central bank) increases interest rates, supporting the USD

 How does a weaker British Pound affect me?